pydicom/sendit/docs/storage.md

 The `GOOGLE_APPLICATION_CREDENTIALS` are essential for this to work.
 If you get permissions errors, you have an issue either with finding this file, or the file (the IAM permissions) in Google Cloud not having Read/Write/Admin access to the resource.

-We then create a collection.
+## Metadata
+We then create a collection, and if we are using DataStore (current production) this means a highest level "ancestor" key, and given BigQuery, it means a Dataset.
 Given that it already exists, it is just retrieved:

 ```
+# DataStore
 collection = client.create_collection(uid=GOOGLE_STORAGE_COLLECTION)
 <Key('Collection', 'IRB41449'), project=som-irlearning>

+# Storage
+collection = client.create_collection(uid=GOOGLE_STORAGE_COLLECTION)
 ```

-This collection is called an "entity" in Datastore, and each entity has a unique key (you can think of like a file path) for which any other entities that share some of that path are considered children.
+The collection is called an "entity" in Datastore, and each entity has a unique key (you can think of like a file path) for which any other entities that share some of that path are considered children.
+For BigQuery, we are working with an actual data table structure.
 We next prepare our entity (one study for a particular patient id) with some basic metadata:

 ```
 metadata = prepare_entity_metadata(cleaned_ids=batch_ids.cleaned,